rameen-shirazi/Mood-Tracker/README.md

 Interactive mood tracker built with HTML, CSS, and JavaScript — log feelings and get inspired.

 Mood Tracker is a lightweight web app to track moods and display a random quote for each state of mind.
 Built with HTML, CSS, and beginner-level JavaScript as part of my web development learning journey.

+## Live Demo
+- Click here to try it right now:{https://rameen-shirazi.github.io/Mood-Tracker/}

 ## Features
 - Select moods (Happy, Sad, Neutral, etc.)
 - Random mood-based quotes